Mohammedvaraliya/MohammedVaraliya/README.md

   **Status**: Under review for publicatin

   **Description**: This research explores the integration of custom knowledge bases with large language models to develop an intelligent query system tailored for higher education institutions.
-The aim is to improve information retrieval and user interaction within academic environment.
+The aim is to improve information retrieval and user interaction within academic environment.

 ### 📖 Research Journal